 And, now that I have eaten

-one one and a half of these pucks, here’s to Tuesday, too!
+one one and a half of these humble, round bars, here’s to Tuesdays, too!

-Dried Fruit Options: Other moist dried fruit, such as raisins or prune can be used in place of the dates.
-The pucks will have a slightly fruity flavor (like chocolate covered raisins).
+Other moist dried fruit, such as raisins or prunes, can be used in place of the dates.
+The bars will have a slightly fruity flavor (like chocolate covered raisins).